BohdanHnat/3D_Shooter_North-Coast-Attack/README.md

 # North-Coast-Attack
 ## Overview
-North Coast Attack is a first-person shooter set during the events of World War II.
+**North Coast Attack** is a first-person shooter set during the events of World War II.
-This project was created as a way to test the implementation of enemy controlls and navigation using the state machine approach, as well as the implementation of several programming and optimization patterns such as SingleTone or ObjectPool.
+This project was created as a way to test the implementation of enemy controlls and navigation using the `state machine` approach, as well as the implementation of several programming and optimization patterns such as `SingleTone` and `ObjectPool`.

-The player finds himself on the beach of the first location (level) and must move deeper into the location to kill all enemies.
-The path consists mainly of 3 levels (locations) to complete the game.
+The playable character finds himself on the beach of the first location ("level") and must proceed to explore the area more deeply to encouter various enemies, as well as lootable items.
+The path consists mainly of 3 separate locations ("level") to complete the game.
-To win, the player has to defeat all enemies throughout the locations
+The player`s mission is to reach the final location and face the final "boss" of the game.

 ## Controls
-The player moves by pressing the keys on the keyboard (forward, backward, right, left, WASD, respectively).
+* The player is moved by pressing the keys on the keyboard - forward, backward, right, left (`WASD`, respectively).
-The shot is made by pressing the "shot" key (LKM) on the mouse.
+* The shot is made by pressing the "Shoot" key (`LMB`) on the mouse.
-Aiming is performed by pressing the "Aim" key (PCM) on the mouse
+* Aiming is performed by pressing the "Aim" key (`RMB`) on the mouse.

 ## Concept and Outline
-The player plays as a soldier who kills enemies.
-The player's task is to aim at enemies to kill them.
+* The player is roleplaying as a soldier whose commited to slay his enemies.
+Aim at enemies to kill them.

-In each level, the player will encounter enemies of varying strength and elite enemies ("bosses") at the end of each level.
+* In each level, the player will encounter enemies of varying strength and elite enemies (`bosses`) at the end of each level.
-To access each next location (level), both conditions must be met: the elite enemy of the current location (boss) is destroyed, and all enemies of the current location are destroyed
+  To access each of the following locations (levels), the elite enemy of the current location ("boss") has to be defeated, and all enemies of the current location are slain

-The player can upgrade his weapon by finding weapon modifications placed in various locations.
+* Weapons can be modified by finding weapon modifications (`weapon mods`) placed in various locations across the area, enhancing certain weapon characteristics.
-The player can restore his health by finding health restoration means ("first aid kits") placed in different places of the locations.
-While exploring the area, the player will come across various weapons and upgrades for them, ammunition for weapons, and health restorers.
-The best weapons are obtained after killing elite enemies or in hidden places in the locations.
+  The best weapons are obtained after killing elite enemies or hidden in the surrounding area.

-## Core Mechanics
+* The player can restore his health by finding health restoration means (`med kits`).
+* Supply packs (`ammo kits`) found in different places of the locations will replanish ammunition.

+## Additional "Core Mechanics"
-The player uses the mouse buttons to aim and shoot, and the keyboard keys to move.
+1. Mouse buttons are used to aim and shoot, the keyboard keys are used to move.
-During the game, the player can switch between different types of weapons The player can aim while shooting, which increases the accuracy of the hit The player can deal damage to enemies if the reticle is pointed at the enemy and the "shot" key is pressed at the same time The player can restore part of the health if he finds and uses the "first aid kit" The player can replenish the amount of ammunition by finding and using the "ammunition" item The player can improve weapon damage by finding and using the "modification" item A random weapon can "fall out" of a killed enemy
+2. During the game, the player can switch between different types of weapons and swap modifications for the current weapon
+3. The player can aim to shoot, increasing the accuracy
+4. The damage is dealt if the aimsight is pointed at the enemy and the "shoot" key is pressed at the same time
+5. After killing an enemy, their weapon could be dropped on the ground
-Elite enemies always drop improved weapons
+6. Elite enemies always drop improved weapons
-Items are located in a certain way in the location, which should make it difficult to find them During the game, the player can save the progress of the game only after completing the location.
+7. Items are located in a certain way in the area, making it difficult to find them.
-The player has a default inventory with two cells for two different types of weapons, which the player can carry and equip at any time.
+8. During the game, the player can save the current game progress after completing a level.

 ## Items
-"First aid kit" item
-Item "Modification"
+* `Med kit` item
+* `Ammo kit` item
+* `Weapon` item
-"Ammunition" item
+* `Weapon Mod` item
-Item "Weapon"

 ## Win/Loss Conditions
-The player must first defeat all enemies at each location, then the "boss" at the location, and only then can he move to the next location or complete the game (for the last location)
-To win the game, the player must defeat all enemies, including bosses, in all locations.
+* **WIN** - all enemies, including bosses are required to be defeated in all of the locations ("levels").
+After slaying the "boss" of the final location the victory is achieved
-The player loses the game if the character dies (the number of health points is "0")
+* **LOSS** - the player character dies (the number of health points drops to `0`)

 ## UI/UX
-The screen displays the player's health level.
-After inflicting damage to the player, the health level visually decreases, after using the "first aid kit" item, it visually increases.
+* The player's current health level is displayed.
+After inflicting damage to the player, the health level visually decreases, after using the "med kit" item, it visually increases.
-The screen displays the amount of ammunition.
-After each shot, the ammunition counter decreases, after using the "ammunition" item, it increases.
+* The amount of ammunition is displayed.
+After each shot, the ammunition counter decreases, after using the "ammo kit" item, it increases.

-The health level of enemies is displayed above the enemy's head.
+* Enemy health level is displayed above their head.

-In the "Main Menu" there is an option to select the localization language.
+* In the `Main Menu` there is an option to select the localization language (**English** by default).

-All hits to the enemy and the player should be accompanied by visual feedback and/or sound effects
+* All registered hits to the enemy and the player are accompanied by visual feedback and sound effects

+## Game Loop
+-> Killing enemies on the location using distinct weaponary as well as exploring the area for loot -> -> Encountering an elite enemy, aka "boss" ->
+-> Defeating a "boss" ->
+-> Moving to next level